 - Know there is no one-size-fits-all when it comes to addiction treatment so be sure you are getting or have gotten the treatment that’s right for you.
 Again, I refer you to NIDA’s Principles of Effective Addiction Treatment.
 This is so important because if you have a mental illness, for example, but it’s not treated at the same time as your addiction, you will likely relapse.
 If you are not getting help for an underlying condition, childhood trauma, for example, that can trigger a relapse.
 You may find taking any of the prescribed medications to curb cravings for your particular of choice drug (and alcohol is considered a drug) can make all the difference for your long-term recovery.

 - Know it takes time – you are healing a brain – the organ that controls and is influenced by everything you think, feel, say and do, so have a long-term continuing care plan in place that addresses the items in #2.

-I hope that you enjoyed this interview and have acquired more education and confidence in terms of addiction and recovery.
+I hope that you enjoyed this interview with Lisa Frederiksen and acquired more education and confidence in terms of addiction and recovery.
 For more information on addiction, contact Morningside Recovery at 855-631-2135.
 Our addiction treatment services can help you and your family.

 By Angela Lambert